ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/how-to/compact-database.java.markdown

 # Commands : How to compact database?

-To compact database, please use `compactDatabase` command available in `GlobalAdmin`.
+To compact a database, please use `compactDatabase` command available in `GlobalAdmin`.

 ## Syntax